Undariya-Purevdorj/Plantanium---Website/README.md

 # Plantanium---Website
-An online platform for users from all around the world to connect with each other and share their personal insights when it comes to animals and plants.
+An online platform designed to bring users from all around the world together and let them connect with each other and share their personal insights when it comes to animals and plants.